Notice to Potential Public Water System Applicants

 - Fairmead Landfill, 21739 Road 19, Chowchilla, CA (559) 673-2225

 - Mammoth Material Recovery Facility, 21739 Road 19, Chowchilla, CA (559) 673-2225

 - North Fork Transfer Station, Road 274, North Fork, CA (559) 877-4226 or (559) 673-2225

 - Emadco Disposal Service, Oakhurst, CA (559) 683-4680

 As you know, household generated sharps cannot go in the trash, so what resources are available to the public generating sharps?
 CalRecycle has materials on-line to help.
-Please feel free to inform your local government colleagues and facility operators of these following educational opportunities:

 Another great way to stay informed about the latest developments in CalRecycle's efforts to promote safe disposal of sharps waste is to join the Sharps and Pharmaceuticals Listserv.

 "Reuse, Reduce and Recycle"- Find your closest recycling center at www.earth911.com or contact Madera County Public Works Department, Division of Solid Waste at (559) 675-7817.